-(5) Transition from LIBOR to alternative rate indices or among IBORs may adversely affect our business
+(4) Transition from U.S. Dollar LIBOR to alternative rate indices may adversely affect our business

-We trade derivatives including interest rate swaps and underwrite bonds and loans which refer to Interbank Offered Rates ("IBORs") such as the London Interbank Offered Rate ("LIBOR").
-Following the LIBOR manipulation scandal in 2012, Financial Conduct Authority confirmed on March 5, 2021 the cessation effective dates of all LIBOR currencies and tenors.
-Regulators in each country including Japan have expressed their intention to request that financial transactions that refer to LIBOR be converted to alternative rate indices and that measures be taken in preparation for the permanent cessation of LIBOR.
-All transaction agreements which refer to LIBOR and remain after LIBOR cessation are expected to be revised or to be amended adding a clause of "fallback" rate that is agreed between the contracting parties in advance of the cessation of LIBOR.
-We have established a firmwide LIBOR transition program to manage the transition away from these LIBOR.
-However, the details of calculation methodologies of alternative rate indices are under discussion in each country currently, and such transfers will involve the development of new calculation methods for alternative rates, revisions to relevant contracts and modifications to the application of accounting principles to the relevant transactions.
-These changes could require us to incur additional costs and subject us to risks associated with systematic reform, operational application and client disclosure, or adversely impact the pricing, volatility and liquidity of financial products including derivatives, bonds and loans which reference IBORs.
+The United Kingdom ("U.K.") Financial Conduct Authority confirmed on March 5, 2021 that U.S. Dollar LIBOR settings will cease after June 30, 2023.
+All transaction agreements which refer to U.S. Dollar LIBOR and remain after its cessation are expected to be amended to refer alternative reference rates; or to be altered by adding fallback provisions that are agreed between the contracting parties in advance.
+These changes could require us to incur additional costs and subject us to risks associated with systematic reform, operational application and client disclosure, or adversely impact the pricing, volatility and liquidity of financial products including derivatives, bonds and loans which reference U.S. Dollar LIBOR.
 Therefore, our business, financial condition and results of operations could be materially and adversely affected and/or we could be subject to disputes, litigation or other actions with counterparties or relative participants.
-In addition, transactions referring to the alternative rate indices are not yet widely familiar in the market, and there is significant uncertainty regarding their application and acceptance, and we may not

-(6) Extended market declines and decreases in market participants can reduce liquidity and lead to material losses
+(5) Extended market declines and decreases in market participants can reduce liquidity and lead to material losses